MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-OabVirtualDirectory.md

 ```

 ### -RequireSSL
-!!!
-Exchange Server 2010, Exchange Server 2013

-The RequireSSL parameter specifies whether to require Secure Sockets Layer (SSL) when accessing the OAB virtual directory.
-When set to $true, the RequireSSL parameter requires SSL when accessing the OAB virtual directory.

-!!!
-Exchange Server 2016

 The RequireSSL parameter specifies whether the client connection to the virtual directory requires Secure Sockets Layer (SSL) encryption.
 Valid values are:

 - $true: SSL encryption is required to connect to the virtual directory.
 This is the default value.

 - $false: SSL encryption isn't required to connect to the virtual directory.

 ```yaml
 Type: $true | $false